After much delay and anxiety, the Mortgage Forgiveness Relief Act got an extension through 2013.

-Part of the fiscal cliff deal signed by Congress this past December dealt with the tax consequences that loan modifications, short sales, and foreclosures have on the American tax payer.
+Part of the fiscal cliff deal signed by Congress this past December dealt with the tax consequences.
+The consequences that loan modifications, short sales, and foreclosures have on the American taxpayer.
 Their decision extended the current Section 108(a)(1)(E) so it expires December 31, 2013.
-Current tax law states that anytime a mortgage is reduced (the mortgage must be recourse, or where the signer has personal liability beyond the home value), the borrower is required to recognize Cancellation of Indebtedness, or COD, to the extent of the value forgiven.
+In fact, current tax law states that anytime a reduction of a mortgage happens (the mortgage must be recourse, or where the signer has personal liability beyond the home value), the borrower is required to recognize the Cancellation of Indebtedness or COD; to the extent of the value forgiven.
 That means that if you negotiated with your lender and short sold your home for an amount less than what is due, you must still declare the value that was forgiven as income for tax purposes.

 Without this exclusion, only those who were insolvent or had declared bankruptcy would be eligible to have their excess mortgage debt forgiven by both the lender and the IRS.
-The extension of this exclusion prevents borrowers from being obligated to pay tax on the forgiven deficiency and allows forgiveness in similar cases where primary residence debt has climbed significantly higher than the current home value, as is the case for 97% of Americans.
+The extension of this exclusion prevents borrowers from having an obligation to pay tax on the forgiven deficiency.
+And, it allows forgiveness in similar cases where primary residence debt has climbed significantly higher than the current home value; as is the case for 97% of Americans.
 The limit on relief under this Act is capped at $2 million dollars.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to email@example.com, or complete the contact form below.